Basic Data Transfer

 Output

-Destination operand of the LocalTensor or GlobalTensor type.
+Destination operand, which is of the LocalTensor or GlobalTensor type.

-If the LocalTensor is located in C2, the start address must be 64-byte aligned.
-If the LocalTensor is located in C2PIPE2GM, the start address must be 128-byte aligned.
-In other cases, the start address must be 32-byte aligned.
+For the LocalTensor in C2, its start address must be 64-byte aligned.
+For the LocalTensor in C2PIPE2GM, its start address must be 128-byte aligned.
+All other cases require 32-byte alignment.

-The start address of the GlobalTensor must be aligned with the number of bytes occupied by the corresponding data type.
+The start address of the GlobalTensor must be aligned based on the number of bytes occupied by the corresponding data type.

 src